Progress report for ENE23-184

 This project fosters collaboration and connection between ASPs and agritourism operators by first determining the greatest perceived needs of agritourism operators and training ASPs that work with them to meet those needs.
 The host university delayed releasing funds but the team has met several times to form project teams and begun developing informaion related to three project areas (litigation and legal concerns, the agritourism operator survey, and site visit questions for the case studies.
 The project will be working with another project which has a nationwide agritourism operator survey and has submitted questions to that project.
 That survey will be distributed next month (February 2024) and will close in April 2024.

-While the initial assessments are being made, the legal and land use planning background will also be assessed.
-Existing laws and regulations will be collected, assessed and categorized.
-Frequency of conflict will be gauged by reviewing news reports and a database of court cases in each state.
-Definitions of agritourism and related terms will be collected, analyzed and compared within and between states.
-These findings will be compared and combined with the results of the interviews with operators to determine existing conflicts and barriers.
-Land use planners and local government officials will also be interviewed for their views on agritourism operations.
+Existing laws and regulations have been collected, evaluated and categorized.
+Frequency of conflict has been gauged by reviewing news reports and a database of court cases in each state.
+Definitions of agritourism and related terms was collected, analyzed and compared within and between states.
+These findings will be compared and combined with the results of the interviews of agritourism operators to determine existing conflicts and barriers.
+Professional development programs will be specifically target for land use planners and local government officials as well as the other ag service providers.
+The team has been interviewing the agritourism operators for case studies to support the project and highlight operator concerns and issues.

 Agritourism Operators will be able to: